jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

         LastDragPos                 - The position where dragging last occured (DO WE NEED THIS ?)
-        IsDragging                  - A bool which = True if dragging Id                          - The component ID associated with the symbol Ports                       - A List of Portinfo ports associated with the symbol Type                        - The component type associated with the symbol Name                        - The label to be prtined for the symbol Highlight                   - A bool indicating which = True if the symbol should be highlighted PortHighlight               - A bool indicating which = True if the ports should be highlighted
+        IsDragging                  - A bool which = True if dragging Id                          - The component ID associated with the symbol Type                        - The component type associated with the symbol Name                        - The label to be prtined for the symbol Highlight                   - A bool indicating which = True if the symbol should be highlighted PortHighlight               - A bool indicating which = True if the ports should be highlighted PortMap                     - A list of XYPos indicating the 'slots' a port may be placed into PortList                    - A list of Portinfo objects associated with the symbol Rotation                    - An int indicating how much to rotate an object

 MESSAGES: